Resume Parsing with LangChain and LLMs

 3. The Validation Function (validate_json)

-Even when instructed to return JSON, LLMs sometimes include conversational preambles (e.g., "Here is the JSON you requested:") or markdown backticks.
-The second pass uses JsonOutputParser to strictly enforce and parse a valid Python dictionary/JSON object from the first pass's output.
+Even when we ask for JSON, LLMs sometimes add chatty openers (e.g., "Here is the JSON you requested:") or markdown backticks.
+The second pass uses JsonOutputParser to force a valid Python dictionary out of the first pass's output.

 PYTHON